Holiday inspiration currently loading...

-A real treat in-store today, as you travel almost the entire length of Cardigan Bay on your way to Snowdonia.
-Maybe you’d like to stop in ancient Aberystwyth to visit its medieval castle, before crossing the River Dyfi at Machynlleth and entering the southern tip of Snowdonia National Park on your way to its heart in Betws-y-Coed.
+A real treat in-store today, as you travel almost the entire length of Cardigan Bay and through Snowdonia to Llandudno.
+Maybe you’d like to stop in ancient Aberystwyth to visit its medieval castle, before crossing the River Dyfi at Machynlleth, entering the southern tip of Snowdonia National Park and traversing its length on your way to Llandudno.

-Enjoy breakfast in the sun-room this morning, before setting off to explore.
-Take in the challenging drive routes that fan out from Betws, perhaps heading south to Harlech for its imposing castle.
-Or drive north and cross the Menai Strait to Anglesey and the gorgeous coastal town of Beaumaris.
-You won’t want to miss the chance of a photo-op at Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, before hopping back to the mainland in to the heart of Snowdonia, or along the north coast to Llandudno, the Great Orme peninsula, and onwards to the UNESCO World Heritage site of Conwy.
+Enjoy breakfast in the stunning dining room this morning, before setting off to explore.
+Take in the challenging drive routes that fan out from your location, perhaps heading to Llanberis and the incredible National Slate Museum.
+Or drive across the Menai Strait to Anglesey and the gorgeous coastal town of Beaumaris.
+You won’t want to miss the chance of a photo-op at Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, before hopping back to the mainland into the heart of Snowdonia, and onwards to the UNESCO World Heritage site of Conwy.

 A final holiday breakfast this morning before commencing your homeward leg.
 There are several fine driving routes to take you back to the motorway system, and we’ll provide all the advice you need to make the most of your journey.

-This multi-centre holiday includes stays in Crickhowell, Gower, St David’s & Betws-y-Coed.
+This multi-centre holiday includes stays in Abergavenny, Gower, St David’s and Llandudno.

 Before your departure, you will receive personalised holiday information including full directions and recommended routes from your specified starting point, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.